rscorer/docker-graadle/README.md

 # docker-graadle

-docker for gradle &amp; graal
+docker image for Gradle in a graalvm